-GOTAFE’s course is delivered from our Werribee grooming salon which is an industry approved 8 table grooming salon.
-Class sizes are kept to 8 students to allow for one on one training.
-The course is also open to trainees based in industry.
+This course is delivered from our Wallan grooming salon which is an industry-approved eight table grooming salon where class sizes are limited to eight students allowing for one on one training.

-This course prepares you to work in the Pet Grooming industry as a Groomer.
+This course prepares participants to work in the Pet Grooming industry as a Groomer or Assistant Stylist.
 Groomers generally perform a range of duties, including:

 - Trimming nails

-After graduating, you might like to undertake further study in the ACM40617 Certificate IV in Pet Styling.
+After graduating, participants might like to undertake further study with the ACM40418 Certificate IV Vet Nursing or an Advanced Grooming Skill Set.

 Course Dates & Times